What is endoscopic strip craniectomy?

 How does it work?

-A plastic surgeon and a neurosurgeon work as a team to perform the surgery.
+An experienced craniofacial plastic surgeon and a neurosurgeon work as a team in the operating room from the beginning to the end of the case, performing all of the surgery.

 Next the neurosurgeon makes small holes in the skull or enters the skull through your baby’s soft spot (fontanelle).
 The neurosurgeon uses an endoscope to separate the dura mater from the inside of the skull to free the bone.
 Then the neurosurgeon cuts around the fused suture and takes out this strip of bone.

 With the fused suture gone, the neurosurgeon separates more of the dura mater from the inside of the skull, moving toward the ears.
-Then the plastic surgeon removes wedges of bone from the sides of the head.
+Then the plastic surgeon removes two wedges of bone from each side of the head.

-The wedges are cut into pieces and then put back into places where bone was removed.
-This way your baby’s skull can expand and be molded with the helmet.
-Over time the pieces of bone will grow together to protect their brain.
+The wedges are cut into pieces and then put back into places where bone was removed, starting from the top, to help in healing.
+The incisions are closed with resorbing sutures.
+The removed pieces of skull bone allow your baby’s skull to expand as the brain grows and to be molded into a more normal and functional shape with a removable helmet.
+Over time, the pieces of bone will grow together to protect their brain.

-Before surgery, you will meet with an orthotist, who makes and fits helmets.
-They will explain how the helmet works and how to use it.
+Before surgery, you will meet with an orthotist who will explain how the helmet works and how to use it.

 About 10 days after surgery, your baby returns to see the orthotist.
 This person does a laser scan to create a picture of your baby’s head to make a custom helmet.